Prepare your Swamp Cooler for the winter

 Step 3: Drain all the water out of your swamp cooler or evaporative cooler:

-If your swamp cooler or evaporative cooler is a portable one, you can easily remove its tank and drain every drop of water from it.
+If your swamp cooler or evaporative cooler is portable, you can easily remove its tank and drain every drop of water from it.
 But if you own a bigger unit, you can detach the pan to drain it out completely.
-You must remember that there is not only water inside the pipelines of your swamp cooler or evaporative cooler.
-It is also full of mineral deposits and other sediments that settle down at the bottom of the tank of your swamp cooler or evaporative cooler.
+It would be best to remember that water is not only inside the pipelines of your swamp cooler or evaporative cooler.
+It is also full of mineral deposits and other sediments that settle down at the bottom of your swamp cooler's or evaporative cooler's tank.

-During the summer season, when you use your swamp cooler or evaporative cooler daily, the water starts evaporating quickly.
-Still, there is no way for the dust, dirt, and mineral deposits to escape your swamp cooler or evaporative cooler.
-To remove these, you must use your shop vacuum at low pressure, and then wash the pan of your swamp cooler or evaporative cooler using your pressure washer at low pressure.
+When you use your swamp cooler or evaporative cooler daily during the summer season, the water starts evaporating quickly.
+Still, dust, dirt, and mineral deposits cannot escape.
+To remove these, you must use your shop vacuum at low pressure and then wash the pan of your swamp cooler or evaporative cooler using your pressure washer at low pressure.
 In this way, your swamp cooler or evaporative cooler will be a hundred percent ready for winterization.

 Step 4: Change the pads of your swamp cooler or evaporative cooler: